ufal/npfl122/tasks/multiarmed_bandits.md

 Perform a parameter study of various approaches to solving multiarmed bandits.
-For every hyperparameter choice, perform 1000 episodes, each consisting of 1000 trials, and report average obtained reward.
+For every hyperparameter choice, perform 1000 episodes, each consisting of 1000 trials, and report averaged return (a single number).

 Start with the [multiarmed_bandits.py](https://github.com/ufal/npfl122/tree/master/labs/01/multiarmed_bandits.py) template, which defines `MultiArmedBandits` environment.
 We use API based on